 - 1. STA Diploma in Aquatic Teaching Baby and Pre-School - 2.
-Internal quality assurance qualification
+Attend a STA / IQA training day or hold a recognised internal quality assurance qualification.

-Note: IQAs cannot quality assure a course for which they were the tutor and/or assessor.
+Note: IQAs cannot quality assure a course for which they were a learner, the tutor and / or assessor.